irrwahn/henon/README.md

-        imagemagick  # convert utility used for image annotation ffmpeg       # GIF, AVI, MP4, MKV generation mpv          # optional, only used for video playback
+        imagemagick  # convert utility used for image annotation ffmpeg       # GIF, AVI, MP4, MKV generation

 The `demo.sh` script performs all steps from image generation to video assembly using a sane set of default parameters.